 PaaS– This includes cloud computing services that provide an on-demand environment that developers can utilize to develop, test, deliver, and manage software applications.

 SaaS– cloud computing that provides a way to deliver software applications over the internet on-demand.
-Usually, these cloud services are on a subscription basis.
-The cloud provider hosts and manages the software application and the underlying infrastructure, including maintenance, upgrades, and software patches.
-Users connect to the application over the internet using a browser.
+Normally these cloud services are on a subscription basis.
+The provider hosts and manages the software application and the underlying infrastructure, including maintenance, upgrades, and software patches.
+Users will connect to the application using an internet browser.